 - 3 questions about your readiness for remote teaching

-- 3 questions about tools and resources you might use
+- 3 questions about remote teaching tools and resources you might use

 - 3 questions about your results or challenges.